How is Dengue Detected?

 • Mucosal bleeding

-Doctors can immediately suspect dengue if a patient presents with these symptoms, particularly after visiting a dengue-endemic area or during an ongoing outbreak.
+Doctors may clinically suspect dengue based on symptoms and exposure history, but laboratory confirmation is required.
 The clinical presentation may mimic that of other diseases, such as malaria, typhoid, or chikungunya; therefore, laboratory diagnosis is necessary.

 Laboratory Diagnosis